ansible/molecule/docs/getting-started.rst

   role.
 Molecule will invoke this playbook with ``ansible-playbook`` and run it against an instance created by the driver.

-* ``tests`` is the tests directory created because Molecule uses :std:doc:`TestInfra <testinfra:index>` as the default :ref:`verifier`.
+* ``verify.yml`` is the Ansible file used for testing as Ansible is the default :ref:`verifier`.
 This allows you to write specific tests against the state of the container after your role has finished executing.
-Other verifier tools are available.
+Other verifier tools are available (Note that :std:doc:`TestInfra <testinfra:index>` was the default verifier prior to molecule version 3).

 .. _Jinja2: http://jinja.pocoo.org/